MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/powershell-roadmap-microsoft-365.md

 ms.lasthandoff: 08/14/2020
 ms.locfileid: "46687007"
 ---
-# <a name="powershell-roadmap-for-microsoft-365"></a>Mapa do PowerShell para o Microsoft 365
+# <a name="powershell-roadmap-for-microsoft-365"></a>Roteiro do PowerShell para o Microsoft 365

-Conteúdo do mapa do PowerShell
+Conteúdo de mapa do PowerShell

 ## <a name="next-step"></a>Próxima etapa